zaaaappp/dots/README.md

 Next up, edit "~/.config/monitors.conf" and adjust it to your [monitors](https://wiki.hypr.land/Configuring/Monitors/), You can access the keybinds in ~/.config/monitors.conf and adjust it to your monitors.
 If you want the wallpaper picker to work, **mkdir -p ~/Pictures/wallpapers**,

+To set up your wallpaper, simply open kitty and type **swww img /path/**

 # Pictures